Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 with the convention that $x_{n+1}=+\infty$.
-This corresponds to a system of $n$ particles on $\Z_{\geqslant 1}$ performing continuous time simple random walks with jump rates $\p$ and $\q$, under the exclusion constraint, with killing at the boundary.
-More precisely, when the first particle is on site $1$, it cannot jump left and it is killed with rate $(\p-\q)\rho$.
-We will call this sub-Markov process the \emph{killed $n$-particle half-line ASEP}.

-\begin{theorem} Fix $n\geqslant 1$ and assume that \eqref{eq:Liggettcondition} holds.
-The half-line open ASEP with right and left jump rates $\p$ and $\q$ (i.e. the Markov process with generator \eqref{eq:defLeta}) and the killed $n$-particle half-line ASEP with right and left jump rates $\q$ and $\p$ (i.e. the Markov process with generator \eqref{eq:defLpartboundary}) are dual with respect to
+This operator is a sub-Markov generator, which describes the time evolution of the transition probability of a system of $n$ particles on $\Z_{\geqslant 1}$ performing continuous time simple random walks with jump rates $\p$ and $\q$, under the exclusion constraint, with killing at the boundary.
+More precisely, when the first particle is on site $1$, it cannot jump left and the process is killed with rate $(\p-\q)\rho$ (we refer to \cite{fitzsimmons1999kac} for more details on Markov processes killed at a state-dependent rate).
+We will call $\Lpart^{(n, \rho)}$ the (sub-Markov) generator of the \emph{killed $n$-particle half-line ASEP}.
+We now state a first duality result in the form that is the most convenient for our later purposes.
+We then show in Section \ref{sec:markovdualityhalfspace} that it implies a Markov duality (Corollary \ref{cor:markovdualityhalfspace}).
+We also provide another probabilistic interpretation in Corollary \ref{cor:halfspace} and further comment on the killing mechanism in Remark \ref{rem:killing}. \begin{theorem} Fix $n\geqslant 1$ and assume that \eqref{eq:Liggettcondition} holds.
+The generator \eqref{eq:defLeta} of the half-line open ASEP with right and left jump rates $\p$ and $\q$ and the operator \eqref{eq:defLpartboundary}, generator of the killed $n$-particle half-line ASEP with right and left jump rates $\q$ and $\p$, are dual with respect to

 Equivalently, for any $\eta\in \lbrace 0,1\rbrace^{\Z\geqslant 1}$ and $\vec x\in \Weyl{n}_{\geqslant 1}$,

 \end{theorem} The special case of Theorem \ref{theo:dualityhalf-space} for $n=1$ was discovered in \cite{corwin2016open} and can be interpreted as a microscopic Hopf-Cole transform.
 It was used in \cite{corwin2016open} to prove the convergence of half-line ASEP (as well as open ASEP on the segment) to the KPZ equation with appropriate boundary conditions. \begin{proof} Liggett's condition \eqref{eq:Liggettcondition} allows to rewrite the generator $\Leta$ by making use of some fictitious occupation variable $\eta_0$ at site $0$, where the occupation variable $\eta_0$ should be thought of as a Bernoulli random variable with parameter $\rho$ (recall that $\rho=\ratealpha/\p$), independent from all other random variables.